Fernandroid/AnimateCounter/README.md

 # AnimateCounter
-Example to animate numbers in TextView with ValueAnimator and Interpolators.
+Example of animated numbers in TextView by ValueAnimator and Interpolators.